-HM Revenues and Customs data suggest that there has been the small increase based on last year with 109,630 properties being bought in the UK during the month of August.
-Additionally, the latest figures from Hometrack show that the growth of annual house prices has dropped into 8.2% last month.
+HM Revenues and Customs data suggest that there has been a small increase with 109,630 properties being bought in the UK in August.
+Additionally, the latest figures from Hometrack show that the growth of annual house prices dropped by 8.2% last month.
 It was apparent that quarterly growth was also at the lowest level it has been in six months.

-For example, Aberdeen’s annual inflation was at an all-time low coming in at -6.7% during August and Bristol recorded the highest annual growth which was 13.1%, making the city’s average house price to £256,100.
-Liverpool witnessed the most promising quarterly growth at 4.1% and London recorded an annual inflation of 10.4% with quarterly growth at 0.9%.
+For example, Aberdeen’s annual inflation was at an all-time low coming in at -6.7% during August.
+Bristol recorded the highest annual growth, which was 13.1%, making the city’s average house price £256,100.
+Liverpool witnessed the most promising quarterly growth at 4.1%, and London recorded annual inflation of 10.4%, with quarterly growth at 0.9%.

-The proportion of houses in which the buying process was commenced prior to the referendum is as yet unknown.
+The proportion of houses in which the buying process was commenced before the referendum is as yet unknown.
 Top economists are observing to see if any trends emerge as indicators show a slowing of post-vote mortgage data.

-According to The Royal Institution of Chartered Surveyors (Rics) house prices and sales were expected to rise in the coming months following the appearance of figures settling down with the lack of new developments being cited as the main impacting factor.
-Additionally, a separate report compiled by Jackson-Stops & Staff claimed the UK property market was ‘peachy’ following the referendum and an analysis of figures from Zoopla confirmed the claim with the number of properties on the market increasing over the last three months.
+According to The Royal Institution of Chartered Surveyors (Rics), house prices and sales were expected to rise in the coming months following the appearance of figures settling down, with the lack of new developments being cited, as the main impacting factor.
+Additionally, a separate report compiled by Jackson-Stops & Staff claimed the UK property market was ‘peachy’ following the referendum.
+An analysis of figures from Zoopla confirmed the claim with the number of properties on the market increased over the last three months.

-It is now a matter of patiently observing trends over the coming months to see how the situation progresses but for now, it is somewhat positive.
+It is now a matter of patiently observing trends over the coming months to see how the situation progresses.
+For the moment, it is somewhat positive.

 We are proud members of